10 spots you have to visit of Brussels

 After admiring the architecture of the Grand Place in Brussels, you can come to the Galeries Royales St. Hubert, which there are boutiques, chocolates and excellent restaurants.
 This arcade was designed in 1847 making them the first glazed shopping arcade in Europe, and today they are still among the most impressive and elegant.

-Honestly, I’m not like this arcade so much, because you can see lots of rubbish in there; therefore, I only took one photo in there and leave without to take a look inside of any store…
+Honestly, I’m not like this arcade so much, that as you can see lots of rubbish in there of picture; therefore, I only took one photo in there and leave without to take a look inside of any store…

 *Address : Galerie du Roi 5, 1000 Brussel